 Classic Open Lines

 Hillside Structures with Open Lines

 Hillside Structures with Open Lines at

 Why must they be retrofitted?

-The presence of these openings causes the building to be soft, or weaker, at the ground level relative to the upper stories, making the building more susceptible to lateral (sideways) movement and potential collapse during an earthquake.
+The presence of the wall openings seen in the figures causes the building to be softer, or weaker, at the ground story relative to the upper stories, causing the building’s lateral (sideways) movement to be concentrated at the soft story, making it more vulnerable to collapse during an earthquake.
 See below for a simple graphic that illustrates the hazards of wood-frame soft-story construction and methods for retrofitting (illustration courtesy of Kathleen Cantner at American Geosciences Institute [AGI]).

 The 1994 Northridge earthquake drew attention to the hazards of wood-frame soft-story construction.
 During this earthquake, wood-frame soft-story buildings in particular exhibited poor seismic performance, with several buildings experiencing partial collapses that resulted in the loss of human life, numerous injuries, and extensive property damage.
-As a result, retrofitting of wood-frame soft-story buildings was integrated into seismic ordinances to improve building performance, and more importantly, to address and improve the life safety requirements for such buildings.
+As a result, some local cities have developed ordinances for retrofitting of wood-frame soft-story buildings to improve building performance, and more importantly, to address and improve the safety of building occupants.

 What action is necessary?

-Buildings categorized as wood-frame soft-story construction in preliminary surveys must undergo structural analysis by a qualifying individual.
-If the building does not meet the minimum earthquake requirements specified by the ordinance, it must be either retrofitted to increase the strength of the first floor, or demolished.
-Most ordinances require that the building owner notify both tenants and occupants of the structure’s status under the ordinance.
+Most ordinances require that buildings categorized as wood-frame soft-story construction in preliminary surveys undergo structural analysis by a qualified design professional.
+If the building does not meet the minimum earthquake requirements specified by the ordinance, it must be either retrofitted to increase the strength of the soft or weak story, or demolished.
+Most ordinances require that the building owner notify tenants of the structure’s status under the ordinance.
 Refer to your municipality’s ordinance for more information.